 The SAT is a globally recognized college admission test.
 The SAT is a standardized test for most college admissions in the United States.
 It is owned, published, and developed by the College Board, a nonprofit organization in the United States.
 It was formerly developed, published, and scored by the Educational Testing Service which still administers the exam.
 They state that the SAT assesses how well the test takers analyze and solve problems—skills they learned in school that they will need in college.
 The SAT is typically taken by high school sophomores, juniors and seniors.
 It tests your knowledge on- reading, writing & math.
 The SAT and high school grades are both very predictive of college success and, because they are slightly different measures, together they are extremely powerful.
+While preparing you should know the do’s and don’ts of SAT exam, which will help you to score better.

 What is the SAT® test all about?